 This pastry cream recipe is a dream for tarts, cakes, and delicate pastries like éclairs.
-The pastry cream will pipe out nicely, whether you use a plain pastry tip, star tip, or any other kind of fancy tip.
+The pastry cream will pipe out nicely with a pastry bag, whether you use a plain pastry tip, star tip, or any other kind of fancy tip.

 The cream will hold its shape inside your pastries, so you won’t have to worry about it oozing out and making a mess.